 While everyone else is planning their Labor Day weekend getaway, we’re mentally stacking cases of turkeys on pallets and updating order forms with the latest information, so that the birds are ready to preorder when fall really starts at the end of September.

-If you’re a planner, you’ve probably had spreadsheets of ingredients and guests prepped for the big day for weeks now.
-If you’re not, hosting a Thanksgiving celebration is a great reason to become one.
+If you’re a planner, you’ve probably created and organized multiple spreadsheets of ingredients and guests for the big day for weeks now.

-Avoid being that person who’s racing around to every open supermarket on Wednesday night looking for a few sage leaves, or sobbing over the phone at some poor turkey hotline staffer because you just realized the massive frozen bird you bought can’t possibly be thawed and cooked in time for the crowd of friends and family you invited to enjoy it.
-Suck it up, start early, and start making lists!
+Avoid being that person who’s racing around to every open supermarket on Wednesday night looking for pumpkin puree, or sobbing over the phone at some poor turkey hotline staffer because you just realized the massive frozen bird you bought can’t possibly be thawed and cooked in time for the crowd of friends and family you invited to enjoy it.

 2. Source Your Ingredients Well

 For a lot of people, though, Thanksgiving is a big production with a long guest list and an even bigger budget.
-Heritage breed turkeys, heirloom cranberries, the best bacon, biodynamic cream – Thanksgiving is when many home cooks and families pull out all the stops for the feast.
+Heritage breed turkeys, heirloom cranberries, local cheese, the best bacon, biodynamic cream – Thanksgiving is when many home cooks and families pull out all the stops for the feast.

 Depending on your taste, especially if you’re a dark meat lover, a heritage breed turkey might be worth saving up for at least once.
 While breeds like Red Bourbon, Standard Bronze, and Narragansett can cost a pretty penny – starting around ten dollars per pound and going up from there – the flavor is totally worth it.

 But there’s another way that you can cook the best turkey of your life without spending a day’s pay (or maybe two) on the bird.
 You just might have to hunt around for a good source near you.
-Which brings me to the next topic…

 3. Buy Fresh, If You Can

-A fresh-killed, never-frozen turkey will make a bigger difference in the juiciness of your finished bird than all the wet wet brines, dry brines, and dry rubs in the world.
 The freezing/thawing process causes the moisture to leave the turkey’s flesh, resulting in a higher risk of serving a dry, unappetizing turkey.

 First, it’s helpful to know what “fresh” really means when you’re talking turkey.
 Did you know frozen turkeys can be processed up to a year in advance, and then stored at arctic temperatures before being sold?